adumortier/brownfield-of-dreams/README.md

 ### About the Project

 Brownfield Of Dreams is a Ruby on Rails brownfield project used to organize YouTube content used for online learning.

-Assigned as a paired project, we worked across a period of ten days to implement new functionalities to the platform:
+We worked for a period of ten days on this paired project to implement new functionalities to the platform:

 * external API consumption (GitHub)
 * OAuth functionality (through GitHub)
 * email activation of accounts